About the Zion Community Project, Inc. | Project History | Video | Location of Zion Cemetery

 Officers:

-Secretary – Mr. Bob Barnett (Elmwood Cemetery)
+Mr. Bob Barnett, Secretary (Elmwood Cemetery)

-Dr. David L. Baylis (University of Arkansas – Little Rock)
+Dr. David L. Baylis (University of Michigan)

 Attorney Reginald Eskridge (Eskridge & Eskridge Law Firm)

-Dr. Timothy Huebner (Rhodes College)
+Dr. Timothy S. Huebner (Rhodes College)

 Ms. Tramica Morris (Mo’s Bows)